 Clone a workstation

-To clone a workstation, create a new workstation and specify the source workstation that you want to copy:
+To clone a workstation, create a new workstation and specify the source workstation to copy files from:

-gcloud beta workstations create WORKSTATION \ --cluster=CLUSTER_NAME \ --config=CONFIG_NAME \ --region=REGION \ --source-workstation=SOURCE_WORKSTATION
+gcloud workstations create WORKSTATION \ --project=PROJECT \ --region=REGION \ --cluster=CLUSTER_NAME \ --config=CONFIG_NAME \ --source-workstation=SOURCE_WORKSTATION

 Replace the following: